eXist-db/exist-markdown/README.md

 Based on regular expressions and fast enough for rendering small to mid-sized documents.

-The parser extends the [original markdown][2] proposal with fenced code blocks and tables.
-These are additional features found in [Github flavored markdown][1].
+The parser extends the [original Markdown][2] proposal with fenced code blocks and tables.
+These are additional features found in [Github Flavored Markdown][1].

 [1]: https://help.github.com/articles/github-flavored-markdown
 [2]: http://daringfireball.net/projects/markdown/syntax